vmware/container-service-extension/docs/cse3_1/CSE31.md

      to `urn:vcloud:type:cse:nativeCluster:2.0.0` entities.
    - Existing templates will no longer be recognized by CSE 3.1.
    - It is strongly recommended to force recreate the templates from the new template cookbook.
+     CSE server needs at least one valid template in order to start.
    - Existing clusters must be upgraded to newer templates in order to enable operations like resize.
    - VCD's defined entity api can be used to initiate CRUD operations on the clusters.